 How Do Energy-Dense Liquid Hydrocarbons Work?

 Most people are familiar with energy-dense liquid hydrocarbons.
 Two that immediately come to mind are gasoline and jet fuel.
 But Gevo’s products are different, because of where we get our energy.

 The carbon in our molecules comes from renewable sources.
 Because we use carbon from sustainably raised corn, the carbon is actually from carbon dioxide in the atmosphere that the corn drew from the air using photosynthesis.

 The Argonne GREET model also takes into account the energy inputs of our production process.
 So if we need heat for our facility or our fermentation processes, or we need electricity to run equipment or light our plant, the carbon of that process enters into the equation for the end result of our energy-dense liquid hydrocarbons.

 - We use and plan to use wind turbines for electricity in our facilities.
 That’s clean renewable energy that removed any of the carbon intensity from a coal-fired electrical grid from our products.

 - We also are developing the use of biogas from a wastewater treatment plant at our Net-Zero 1 facility (currently in development).

 - Another project that is in development is the NW Iowa Project, which will use anaerobic digesters to capture renewable natural gas (RNG) from manure collected from dairy farms.
 This reduces GHG emissions of area farms while also capturing renewable energy.

-These factors all contribute to our sustainability, and the energy is in our energy-dense liquid hydrocarbons.
+These factors all contribute to our sustainability, and the renewable energy will be in our energy-dense liquid hydrocarbons.

 Energy-Dense Liquid Hydrocarbons Could Change Emissions Now